 In addition to filling three positions on the Board of Directors, members will be asked to approve changes to the Bylaws that would allow for the possibility of electronic voting at future meetings.
 The intent of these changes is to expand participation in co-op elections by providing another channel for members to cast their votes.

-Please RSVP by Oct.
-17 to email@example.com if you are planning to attend.
-Members who cannot attend the meeting are encouraged to return the ballot mailed out in September to the Customer Service desk or mail it to Wild Oats so that it is received by 5:00 p.m. on Monday, October 29.
+Please RSVP to firstname.lastname@example.org if you are planning to attend.
+Members who cannot attend the meeting are encouraged to return the ballot mailed out in September to the Customer Service desk or mail it to Wild Oats so that it is received prior to the meeting.

 Board Nominees for 2019